 So that in itself is not unprecedented.

-And I don't know what was shared or said in the Oval Office, but um if the reports in the press are true that Mr. Trump decided to spontaneously share some intelligence with the Russians, I think he would have basically violated two protocols.
+And I don't know what was shared or said in the Oval Office, but if the reports in the press are true that Mr. Trump decided to spontaneously share some intelligence with the Russians, I think he would have basically violated two protocols.

 Yeah, okay.

-Well, let me a couple of news breaking items here.
+Well, a couple of news-breaking items here.

 Guess what he doesn't have to do?

-So that that so I want to start with that.
+So I want to start with that.

-Uh Joe, uh and get your Victoria's statement, and then I got a qu another question for Andy.
+I got another question for Andy.

-That statement about the president sharing information, and that created such a fire storm, if in fact it happened according to the press reports.
+That statement about the president sharing information, and that created such a firestorm, if in fact it happened, according to the press reports.

 Why is this issue even an issue?

-A pro he the president may have violated a protocol, which a president can't do, by the way.
+The president may have violated a protocol, which a president can't do, by the way.

 Go ahead, Joe.

-He's a he's a classic democratic apparatus.
+He's a classic Democratic apparatchik.

 He's been around for years.